mariogarcia/kubernetes_gs/README.md

 is MetalLB.

 Now it's time to configure a pool of available public IPs that will be handled by MetalLB.
-Because I've available `192.168.250.110/29` that's the range of IPs I'm giving to the pool:
+By default the image is using a layer 2 strategy with `192.168.250.110/29` netmask as the range of IPs I'm giving to the pool:

 ```yaml
 apiVersion: v1